Absolute geometry: Properties

-In absolute geometry it is also provable that two lines perpendicular to the same line cannot intersect (which makes the two lines parallel by definition of parallel lines), proving that the summit angles of a Saccheri quadrilateral cannot be obtuse, and that spherical geometry is not an absolute geometry.
+In absolute geometry, it is also provable that two lines perpendicular to the same line cannot intersect (i.e., must be parallel).

 Relation to other geometries

 The theorems of absolute geometry hold in hyperbolic geometry, which is a non-Euclidean geometry, as well as in Euclidean geometry.

-Absolute geometry is inconsistent with elliptic geometry: in that theory, there are no parallel lines at all, but it is a theorem of absolute geometry that parallel lines do exist.
-However, it is possible to modify the axiom system so that absolute geometry, as defined by the modified system, will include spherical and elliptic geometries, that have no parallel lines.
+Absolute geometry is inconsistent with elliptic geometry or spherical geometry: the notion of ordering or betweenness of points on lines, used to axiomatize absolute geometry, is inconsistent with these other geometries.

 Absolute geometry is an extension of ordered geometry, and thus, all theorems in ordered geometry hold in absolute geometry.
 The converse is not true.
 Absolute geometry assumes the first four of Euclid's Axioms (or their equivalents), to be contrasted with affine geometry, which does not assume Euclid's third and fourth axioms.